 Provide advising as needed

-Our model is an embedded technical assistance model and our definition of evidence-based practice is congruent with the Virginia Department of Education Document, Guidelines for Educating Students with Autism Spectrum Disorders (VDOE, 2010).
+Our model is an embedded technical assistance model and our definition of evidence-based practice is congruent with the Virginia Department of Education.

 According to this document, evidence-based practice is defined as educational practice which has a body of scientific research to support its use (VDOE, 2010).
 We also rely upon the National Professional Development Center on Autism Spectrum Disorders (NPDC-ASD) to continue to assess the literature and identify evidence-based practices for children and youth with ASD.
 Applicants can read more about currently identified evidence based practices at the NPDC on ASD Website.